 In the meantime, for the most up-to-date information please visit eastcoastupgrade.co.uk.

 How do I apply for a Season Ticket?

 You can buy a Season Ticket online now, click here to find out how.

 You can also pick up an application form from your nearest Travel Centre or Booking Office – you’ll need to bring a passport-sized photograph with you.
-If you’re buying a Season Ticket for the first time, you can check the price in advance by using the Season Ticket Calculator on the National Rail Enquiries website.
+If you’re buying a Season Ticket for the first time, you can check the price in advance by using the journey planner on this page.